 How to clean stainless steel cutlery

-- Clean your cutlery in warm, soapy water – your usual washing up liquid is perfect.
+- Clean your stainless steel cutlery in warm, soapy water – your usual washing up liquid is perfect.

 - Hand-dry with a clean non-abrasive cloth to remove any water spots.
 The quicker you dry it the better it will look.